Ubiquitous Late Radio Emission from Tidal Disruption Events

-We present radio observations of $23$ optically-discovered tidal disruption events (TDEs) on timescales of about $500-3200$ days post-discovery.
-We detect 9 new TDEs that did not have detectable radio emission at earlier times, indicating a late-time brightening after several hundred (and up to 2300 days); an additional 6 TDEs exhibit radio emission whose origin is ambiguous or may be attributed to the host galaxy or an AGN.
-We also report new rising components in two TDEs previously detected in the radio (iPTF16fnl and AT2019dsg) at $\sim 10^3$ days.
-While the radio emission in some of the detected TDEs peaked on a timescale of $\approx 2-4$ years, more than half of the sample still shows rising emission.
+We present radio observations of $23$ optically-discovered tidal disruption events (TDEs) on timescales of $\sim500-3200$ days post-discovery.
+We detect 9 new TDEs that did not have detectable radio emission at earlier times, indicating a late-time brightening after several hundred (and up to 2300) days; an additional 7 TDEs exhibit radio emission whose origin is ambiguous or may be attributed to the host galaxy or an AGN.
+We also report a new rising component in one TDE previously detected in the radio at $\sim 10^3$ days.
+While the radio emission in some of the detected TDEs peaked on a timescale $\approx 2-4$ years, over half of the sample still shows rising emission.
 The range of luminosities for the sample is $\sim 10^{37}-10^{39}$ erg s$^{-1}$, about two orders of magnitude below the radio luminosity of the relativistic TDE Sw1644+57.
-Our data set indicates that about 40\% of all optical TDEs are detected in the radio hundreds to thousands of days after discovery, and that this is probably more common than early radio emission peaking at $\sim 10^2$ days.
+Our data set indicates $\sim$40\% of all optical TDEs are detected in radio hundreds to thousands of days after discovery, and that this is probably more common than early radio emission peaking at $\sim 10^2$ days.
 Using an equipartition analysis, we find evidence for a delayed launch of the radio-emitting outflows, with delay timescales of $\sim 500-2000$ days, inferred velocities of $\approx 0.02-0.15c$, and kinetic energies of $\sim 10^{47}-10^{49}$ erg.
-We rule out off-axis relativistic jets as a viable explanation for this population, and conclude delayed outflows are a more likely explanation, such as from delayed disk formation.
-Finally, we find comparable densities in the circumnuclear environments of these TDEs as for those with early radio emission, and find the TDEs still rising in luminosity are consistent with free expansion.
-We conclude that late radio emission marks a fairly ubiquitous but heretofore overlooked phase of TDE evolution.
+We rule out off-axis relativistic jets as a viable explanation for this population, and conclude delayed outflows are a more likely explanation, possibly from delayed disk formation.
+We conclude late radio emission marks a fairly ubiquitous but heretofore overlooked phase of TDE evolution.

 \keywords{black hole physics}